 - Take aways – again, if you can't afford to pay your bills this month then you can't afford a take away, even with a great discount code

-- Bring your own work to lunch to save on your meal deals or other things you buy for work.
+- Bring your own lunch to work to save on your meal deals or other things you buy for work.